 Bearer Tokens & Access Control

-This topic will show how to properly interact with the auth_tokens table and describes the behavior of the Authorizer.
+This topic explains how to properly interact with the auth_tokens table and describes the security behavior of both the API Gateway Authorizer and the WebSocket.

 auth_tokens